 We are currently selling raw whole milk, farm-fresh cream & limited amounts of skim milk.

-Q: Is selling raw milk legal in MN?
+Q: Is selling raw whole milk, skim milk & cream legal in MN?

 Q: How do I purchase raw milk from your farm?

 A: Minnesota State Law dictates that the milk needs to be purchased at the farm.
 The purchaser must bring their own containers.
 And… the farmer cannot require you to purchase milk on a regular schedule (weekly, bi-monthly, or monthly, etc…).

 We collect our milk as ordered, so you need to call ahead – at least 24 hrs in advance.

 A: We sell 100% grass-fed/grass-finished Scottish Highland Premium ground beef, soy-free pork and if requested, Carol will bake fresh her artisan style, pickle bread.